-This printable alphabet matching puzzle is a fun tool for helping children to identify the initial or beginning sound of a word corresponding with each letter of the alphabet, and to them match it to it’s corresponding letter, an important phonemic awareness skill for pre- and early readers.
+This alphabet matching puzzle is a fun tool for helping children learn to identify each letter of the alphabet and its most common initial sound, both of which are important phonemic awareness skills for pre- and early readers.

 Invite your child to choose one picture card to begin.
 Ask them to tell you the name of the object shown on the card.
-Ask them to tell you the beginning letter sound they can hear at the start of the word for the picture.
-Then invited them to find the corresponding letter card and match them together.
+Then ask them to tell you the beginning letter sound they can hear at the start of the word for the picture.
+Then invite them to find the corresponding letter card and match them together.

-Continue matching the picture cards with the letter cards until they all have matches.
+Continue matching the picture cards with the letter cards until they are all in matching pairs.

-Take it in turns to turn over just two cards.
+Players then take it in turns to turn over just two cards.
 If the two cards chosen match (initial sound of the picture matches the letter), the player keeps the pair and takes another turn.
 If they don’t match, the cards are both turned back over again (remaining in the same place).
-You’ll need to watch carefully to keep track of where the matching pairs are hiding!
+Players need to watch carefully to keep track of where the matching pairs are hiding!

 The game ends when all of the pairs have been found.
 The player with the most matching pairs is the winner.